spice-h2020/VISIR/README.md

 - Both IMMA_country_taxonomy perspectives dont have explicit communitys in their users.
     Makes the application crash when loading one of the perspectives.

+- Opening 2 perspectives at the same time and closing the first opened perspective close the second one instead despite UI showing otherwise.
+    Surprisingly doesnt break anything.